amartya18x/personal_website/pages/startup.md

 ---
 categories: funding
-important: old
+important: new
-date: 2023-11-15
+date: 2025-01-20
 ---
-If you are interested in a fully funded PhD position with me to work on Trustworthy ML with a focus on differential privacy and/or robustness in machine learning, apply <a href="https://employment.ku.dk/phd/?show=160100"> on this departmental page</a>.
-Position starting next August or soon thereafter.
-Send me an
- <a href="mailto:amsa@di.ku.dk"> email  </a> as well.
+I am looking for highly motivates <strong> PhD students</strong> to work with me on Trustworthy ML with a focus on continual/online learning, unlearning, differential privacy, and/or robustness in machine learning.
+A strong background in mathematics and computer science is necessary.
+Send me an <a href="mailto:amsa@di.ku.dk"> email </a> if you think you are a good fit.